Combi boiler for a large house

 So this brings us to our range, and why our boilers are regarded as the best combi boiler for a large house

-We do three models –
+We do two models –

 the 55 model – which is a combi boiler that modulates its output all the way from 12 to 55 kW for the heating side of the boiler and will produce 54 kW of heating power for the domestic hot water demand